Wacom-Developer/personal-knowledge-library/docs/knowledge/services/graph.md

             Force deletion process
         auth_key: Optional[str] [default:= None]
             If the auth key is set the logged-in user (if any) will be ignored and the auth key will be used.
+        timeout: int
+            Timeout for the request (default: 60 seconds)
         max_retries: int
             Maximum number of retries
         backoff_factor: float